 Local banks or credit unions in your community might be able to help you since they have more flexibility and power to customize loan terms.
-Mortgage brokers who work with many different lending sources might also be able to find the right loan out there for you.
+Mortgage brokers who work with many different lending sources might also be able to find the right a 5-year mortgage loan out there for you.

 Create Your Own 5-year Fixed Mortgage